bpedroza/csvHelper/README.txt

 $table is the table data is to be inserted into.

-	this function takes an array of associative arrays and creates a mass insert query. the keys of each associative array must be database table names and the values are values to be inserted.
+	this function takes an array of associative arrays and creates a mass insert query. the keys of each associative array must be database table column names and the values are values to be inserted.

 	@param $array - array - array of associative arrays containing data to be inserted.
 	@param $table - String - name of the database table to insert data into.